-Lakers Care and Share is a program developed to help students who are struggling with food and housing.
+Lakers Care and Share is a program developed to help students who are struggling with food and housing insecurity and having other essential needs.
 Access information on food and housing resources both on campus and off campus.
 Learn more about our meal share program, Laker Care Closet, and mini food pantries located around campus.

 Food and Clothing Resources

 If you can’t find the information you need, email us at email@example.com

 The Student Food and Housing Insecurity Advisory Committee is charged with assisting the university in enhancing its programs and services related to addressing student food and housing insecurity.